If You've Ever Wondered What Vegans Actually Eat, This Is For You

 Her channel features plant-based recipe videos and a popular “What I Ate Wednesday”

 series.
-Her videos are cleanly edited and set to jazzy tunes for a stylized, modern
+Her videos are cleanly edited and set to jazzy tunes for a stylised, modern

 Instagram aesthetic in motion that puts meals at the forefront and includes close-up